Lasang3012/simpleBank/readme.md

 # Section 1: Working with database

-# 6. A clean way to implement database transaction in Golang - 02
+# 7. DB transaction lock & How to handle deadlock in Golang